rachlally/feast-back-end/README.md

 ## Installation

 To install, fork or clone the repository from https://github.com/rachlally/feast-back-end.
 Run `npm install` for package installation.
 Sign into Mysql and run `source db/schema.sql/;`.
 Then, seed the table at `npm run seed`.
 Finally, run `node server.js` to view on the local host or Insomnia.

+Link to the front-end repo at https://github.com/rachlally/feast-front-end.

 ## Technology